Nature Immersed, Spanish Integrated

 In her personal life, Gillian is a vegetable farmer and mother who enjoys singing, learning languages, making art, and spending time outside.

-Bethany (she/her) K-8 Art Teacher
+Bethany (she/her) K-8 T/TH Art and Garden Guide

 Bethany McConnell began her journey in nature school education as a substitute teacher (playworker) at Magnolia Forest Preschool in Lynnwood, WA.
 She champions play-based learning, helping students develop creative thinking, problem-solving, and risk assessment skills while encouraging a deep love and respect for our natural environments.